An Asymptotic Orthogonality Relation for ${\rm GL}(n, \mathbb R)$: Asymptotic formula for the main term

 and otherwise, the main term is zero.
 This gives the $i=1$ term in the statement of the proposition.
 The method of proof can be extended by using additional terms in Stirling's asymptotic expansion for the Gamma function to obtain the additional terms. \end{proof}

 \begin{remark} Note that this doesn't agree with \cite{GSW21} in the case of $n=4$ because we have used a different normalization.
 Namely, the linear factors of $\mathcal{F}_R^{(n)}$ agree with those defined previously, but we take a different power of each.
-Also, the Gamma-factors which appear in $p_{T,R}^{n,\#}$ have a different $R$: namely, what was $2+R$ in each Gamma-factor previously has been replaced by $2R+1$ here. \end{remark}
+Also, the {gamma} factors which appear in $p_{T,R}^{n,\#}$ have a different $R$: namely, what was $2+R$ in each {gamma} factor previously has been replaced by $2R+1$ here. \end{remark}